- Purchase the complete Expat Arrivals Rio de Janeiro Guide (PDF)

 Driving in Rio de Janeiro

 Owing to Rio’s extensive public transport network, expats don't need to have a car.
-However, many expats do choose to purchase or rent a vehicle for the sake of convenience, especially if wanting to explore areas outside the metropolitan region.
+Many expats still choose to purchase or rent a vehicle for the sake of convenience, especially if wanting to explore areas outside the metropolitan region.

 Traffic can be nightmarish in Rio, particularly during peak times.
 Cariocas are also known for their aggressive driving.
 Parking can be a major frustration for those driving in Rio.
 There is also a risk of robbery and carjacking.
 Expats should take the necessary precautions to protect themselves.